bee-Michi/Hello-World-Mania/README.md

 - Lua (/ˈluːə/ LOO-ə; from Portuguese: lua [ˈlu.(w)ɐ] meaning moon) is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.
 - Lisp: Lisp (historically LISP) is a family of programming languages with a long history and a distinctive, fully parenthesized prefix notation.

+M:
+- Matlab: MATLAB (an abbreviation of "MATrix LABoratory") is a proprietary multi-paradigm programming language and numeric computing environment developed by MathWorks.

 O:
 - Objective-c: Objective-C is a general-purpose, object-oriented programming language that adds Smalltalk-style messaging to the C programming language.